Weilv-D/weilv-D.github.io/src/content/posts/JD_G96_Mechanical_Keyboard_Manual.md

 image: ../attachments/G96.jpg
 date: 2024-02-26T23:30:47+08:00
 lastmod: 2024-02-26T23:30:47+08:00
-hidden: true # set this to true to make this post hidden from posts list.
+hidden: False # set this to true to make this post hidden from posts list.
 But the uri is still accessible.
 tags:
   - 说明书
 hide: # set a element list to hide in the post page